kode4food/interpol/doc/API_Reference.md

 A resolver is an interface used by Interpol to resolve an imported module.
 There are two available for developer use, and one automatically registered for apps bundled by the command-line interface.

 ### Memory
 A memory resolver allows you to register templates as named modules.
-These templates can be strings to be compiled, pre-parsed JSON, compiled closures or Objects containing JavaScript functions.
+These templates can be strings to be compiled, pre-compiled JSON, runtime closures or Objects containing JavaScript functions.
 An instance of this resolver is registered by default, and is also used to export Interpol's system modules.
 It can be accessed like so:

 ```javascript
 $interpol.registerModule('myModule',